jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_connect_details.md

  {% include tip.html content="The Availability Groups connection type requires SQL Server 2012 or above." %}

-## How to enter / edit Availability Group connection details
+## How to enter / edit connection details

- Use a Spotlight Client to enter / edit Availability Group connection details.
+ Use a Spotlight Client to enter / edit connection details.

  From the Spotlight Client